arturolei/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [X] Explain the difference between `Relational Databases` and `SQL`.
+Relation databases are databases that tend to store data in a tabular format.
+Data will be organized in tables which are in turn organized in rows and columns.
+SQL stands for Structured Query Language and is what is used to manage relational databases.

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`?
+A primary key is needed because a primary key offers a way to uniquely identify each entry or row in the database

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.
+The name given to a table column that referneces the primary key on another table is a foreign key.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [X] What do we need in order to have a _many to many_ relationship between two tables.
+In order to have _many to many_ relationships between two tables, we need to have an intermediary table that links the two together.

 ## Minimum Viable Product